NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

             return E_DISKFULL;
         }

-        // update leftBlkHeader with parHeader.
+        // set leftBlkHeader = parHeader.

-        // update newRightBlkHeader with the header of the new right block using BlockBuffer::getHeader()
+        // set newRightBlkHeader = header of new right block
+        //                         (using BlockBuffer::getHeader() )

-        // update number of entries of leftBlkHeader as MAX_KEYS_INTERNAL/2 (50) using BlockBuffer::setHeader().
+        // update number of entries of leftBlkHeader as MAX_KEYS_INTERNAL/2 (50)
+        // using BlockBuffer::setHeader().

-        // update number of entries of newRightBlkHeader as MAX_KEYS_INTERNAL/2 using BlockBuffer::setHeader().
+        // update number of entries of newRightBlkHeader as MAX_KEYS_INTERNAL/2
+        // using BlockBuffer::setHeader().

+        /*
+        - set the first 50 entries of leftBlk = index 0 to 49 of internalEntries
+          array
-        /*set the first 50 entries of leftBlk = index 0 to 49 of internalEntries array and set the first 50 entries of newRightBlk = entries from index 51 to 100 of internalEntries array using IndInternal::setEntry(). (index 50 will be moving to the parent internal index block) */
+        - set the first 50 entries of newRightBlk = entries from index 51 to 100
+          of internalEntries array using IndInternal::setEntry().
+          (index 50 will be moving to the parent internal index block) */

-        /*store the block type of a child of any entry (say, the rchild of 50th entry) of the internalEntries array in type, using StaticBuffer::getStaticBlockType().*/
+        int type = /* block type of a child of any entry (say, the rchild of 50th entry) of the internalEntries array in type, using StaticBuffer::getStaticBlockType(). */
-        int type;

         // ** update the pblock of all the children of the new right block ** for (/*i = 50 to 100*/) {
             IndBuffer* childBuff;
-            struct HeadInfo childBuffHead;

-            // assign the rchild block of ith index in internalEntries of the appropriate type to childBuff. if (type == IND_LEAF)
+            // assign the rchild block of ith index in internalEntries of the
+            // appropriate type to childBuff.
+            if (type == IND_LEAF)
                 childBuff = new IndLeaf(internalEntries[i].rChild);
             else